Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 Once you arrive at the hospital, you’ll go through registration and be brought up to labor and delivery.
 Your nurse will meet you in your room, and ask you a few preliminary questions…

-Once you answer these questions, and we determine there’s no immediate health threat to you or baby, your nurse will ask you to undress completely, provide a urine specimen and change into a gown.
+Once you answer these questions and we determine there’s no immediate health threat to you or your baby, your nurse will ask you to undress completely, provide a urine specimen, and change into a gown.

 3. Setting up and monitoring baby

-Once you’ve changed, your nurse will put you on the monitor for a little while to monitor baby.
-She will hook up a contraction monitor (a TOCO), and a monitor that’s used to hear baby’s heart rate.
-They are both small EXTERNAL monitors, that go on your belly.
+Once you’ve changed, your nurse will put you on the fetal monitor.
+She will hook up a contraction monitor and one to track baby’s heart rate.
+They are both small EXTERNAL monitors that go on your belly.

 Once we put these on, UNFORTUNATELY, we can’t take them off again until your baby is on the outside.